JIT-compiling a Python function

 print("lists", out)

-function, as implemented above, cannot be JIT-compiled using ParPy.
+The mv function, as implemented above, cannot be JIT-compiled using ParPy.
 We will consider issues, and discuss how the code can be rewritten to eventually make it parallelizable.
 We also motivate why we have to perform certain rewrites.

 Returning a value